 READ 599.
+Literacy Coaching Internship

-Literacy Coaching InternshipThis course allows candidates in the MSED Literacy Programs to complete the inschool internship hours required by the International Reading Association's Standards for Reading Teachers.
-Candidates work 50 clock hours in a school setting under the supervision of a teacher certified in literacy or reading.
-Candidates will receive credit in other courses in the program for completing four projects during the internship hours.
-Candidates will be assessed pass/fail based on their successful completion of the internship hours and a favorable recommendation from their on-site supervisor.
-0 credits.
+This course allows candidates in the MSED Literacy Programs to complete the in-school internship hours required by the International Reading Association's (2010) Standards for Reading Professionals.
+Candidates work 60+ clock hours in school settings under the supervision of teachers certified in literacy or reading.
+Candidates receive credit in other courses in the program for completing four (4) projects related to work undertaken during the internship hours.
+Candidates' performance in the Literacy Coaching Internship is assessed Pass/Fail based on documented completion of the required internship hours and all four internship projects, favorable recommendation from the on-site supervisor, and successful completion of all four (4) internship projects.
+0 credit hours.